Home Mold

 • Eval plan

-eval.md declares cases and check type.
+eval.md declares properties and check type.

 • Typed refs